rustfoundation/foundation.rust-lang.org/news/announcing-the-rust-foundation-s-2024-fellows.md

 Boxy is a compiler engineer who has been working on the Rust compiler since early 2021.
 Their work has largely focused on the type system, particularly const generics.

-As part of Boxy's fellowship, they will primarily work on stabilizing the \`adt\_const\_params\` feature and reworking the \`generic\_const\_exprs\` feature so that it can be stabilized at some point in the future.
+As part of Boxy's fellowship, they will primarily work on stabilizing the *adt\_const\_params* feature and reworking the *generic\_const\_exprs* feature so that it can be stabilized at some point in the future.
 They will also help release new versions of Rust as part of the release team and introduce better documentation for how the type system is implemented in the compiler.

-### **Chen (**<a href="https://github.com/eth3lbert" target="_blank" rel="noopener">@eth3lbert</a>**)**
+### <a href="https://github.com/eth3lbert" target="_blank" rel="noopener">@eth3lbert</a>

-I'm the latest <a href="http://crates.io/" target="_blank" rel="noopener">crates.io</a> team member.
-My contributions have primarily focused on enhancing performance and the user experience on <a href="http://crates.io/" target="_blank" rel="noopener">crates.io</a>.
-Specifically, I've been working on optimizing the database queries that power <a href="http://crates.io/" target="_blank" rel="noopener">crates.io</a> and improving rendering times on the front end, which aims to reduce the load on the database and make the website faster for everyone.
+@eth3lbert is the newest member of the <a href="http://crates.io/" target="_blank" rel="noreferrer noopener">crates.io</a> team.
+His work primarily focuses on improving both performance and user experience for <a href="http://crates.io/" target="_blank" rel="noreferrer noopener">crates.io</a>.
+This includes optimizing database queries and improving rendering times, which makes the website faster for all users.

-The focus of my Fellowship year will be to support the implementation of pagination for the crate versions page.
-This will hopefully resolve the long loading issue caused by rendering for those crates with too many versions.
-Additionally, I will strive to optimize the search functionality and explore possible improvements to the search experience on <a href="http://crates.io/" target="_blank" rel="noopener">crates.io</a>.
-This could include incorporating additional metrics for crates and leveraging them to prioritize search results.
-Finally, I will continue assisting with other Rust-lang projects and contributing to other Rust-related projects whenever possible.
-Ref blog link: <a href="https://blog.rust-lang.org/2024/07/29/crates-io-development-update.html#database-performance-optimizations" target="_blank" rel="noopener">https://blog.rust-lang.org/2024/07/29/crates-io-development-update.html#database-performance-optimizations</a>
+The focus of @eth3lbert’s fellowship year will be implementing pagination for the crate versions page to address the long loading issue for crates with numerous versions; optimizing the search functionality and exploring possibilities to enhance the overall search experience on <a href="http://crates.io/" target="_blank" rel="noreferrer noopener">crates.io</a>; continuing to assist with other Rust-lang projects while contributing to other Rust-related projects whenever possible.

 ### **Rémy Rakic (**<a href="https://github.com/lqd" target="_blank" rel="noopener">@lqd</a>**)**